swendj/feeder/README.md

 Images in the image directory are:

-feeder.jpg    - working feeder
+feeder.jpg    - working feeder <br>
-scheme.jpg    - connection scheme
+scheme.jpg    - connection scheme <br>
-mechanics.jpg - mechanics in the feeding towers
+mechanics.jpg - mechanics in the feeding towers <br>